KristijanKelic/faculty-homework/README.md

 4. More about product
    * All information displayed about product (user ratings, description, ...)

-Note (since backend is not a condition, the page should not remember your rating and favorites afterwards refresh).
+Note (since backend is not a condition, the page should not remember your rating and favorites after refresh).